gvcxm2j5KQbrnl/avalanches.wtf/_posts/2026-02-24-How-I-Built-And-Broke-My-Own-Windows-Server.md

 <div style="width: 100%; border: none; padding: 0;">
   <div style="font-size: 1.1rem; line-height: 1.6; margin-bottom: 20px;">
     <strong>The Victim:</strong> Windows 11 Pro (WKSTN01)
-    <p>Now that we have a system in which we can integrate and implement the users in, its time set up a Workstation.<br>
+    <p>Now that we have a system in which we can integrate and implement the users in, its time to set up a Workstation.<br>
        For this I will simulate another virtual environment using Windows 11 Pro.
 This machine will be joined to the lab.local domain.</p>
   </div>